|I have an update about Special Order Models - it is no longer a thing. |

 - He has +1 MAT & CMD and 3 additional damage boxes.

-- Defensive Formation (Minifeat) - This model can use DF once per game at any time during the unit's activation.
-When it does, models in the unit currently in formation gain Reposition [5"] for one turn.
-Additionally, at the end of the unit's activation any previous orders expire and the unit is affected by the Shield Wall order instead.
+- Defensive Formation [ Minifeat ] - This model can use Defensive Formation once per game at any time during its unit's activation.
+This activation, models in this unit currently in formation gain Reposition [5"].
+Additionally, at the end of this activation any previous orders this unit was issued expire and this unit is affected by the Shield Wall order.
 (Reposition [5"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 5", then its activation ends.)

 - Shield Wall (Order) - Until the start of their next activation, each affected model gains +4 ARM while B2B with another affected model in its unit.
 This bonus does not apply to damage originating in the model's back arc.
 Models in this unit can begin the game affected by Shield Wall.